towns-protocol/towns/README.md

 # Setup

-1) Run `yarn install` from the root of the repository
+1. Run `yarn install` and `yarn prepare` from the root of the repository

 2) Run a dendrite server.
 Follow instructions in /servers/README.md "Build and Run Dendrite"